LetsDoVideo/source-transition-manager/README.md

 ## The Problem

-Setting show and hide transitions on sources in OBS requires right-clicking a source, navigating a crowded menu, and opening the transition dialog twice — once for show, once for hide — because the menu closes after each change.
+Setting show and hide transitions on sources in OBS requires right-clicking a source, navigating a crowded menu, and opening the transition dialog twice, once for show, once for hide, because the menu closes after each change.
 With multiple sources this becomes tedious quickly.

 ## The Solution